rb-builder/rishabh.github.io/_posts/database-internals/2025-02-22-apache-iceberg-internals-part-1.md

 Note: For simplification I have not represented metadata file but only new snapshots created for every write.

 ![ Iceberg MOR Example ](/assets/apache%20iceberg/ApacheIceberg-Iceberg%20table%20Write%20MOR.drawio.png)

+### Compaction

+As you can see with MOR or COW, the number of manifest and data files will implode even with scale.
+As every write operate generates new snapshot.
+The performance will also take a hit as query engine will need to read many small files.

+To mitigate this side effect, there are various Compaction capabilities to rewrite many small files into few large files.
+There are two types of compactions : data compaction and manifest compaction.

+The goal with compaction is
+1. Reducing number of files - For MOR you can compact by applying the merge operation on the data.
+2. Improving the data locality - Essentially you have the freedom to sort it, or repartition it as per your use-case.

+Will go in more details in next blog.

+### Control Flow Of Writes.

 ### Upcoming Blogs will talk about